Blog

 Kaisergebirge bei Ellmau/Going, Wilder Kaiser zur Regalm, Adlerweg Etappe 01

 German is spoken throughout Tirol, although there are many local dialects, acronyms and phrases that may confuse visitors, even German-speaking ones.
-In fact, we can have two speakers in Tirol who cannot understand one another while they are said to be speaking the same language, which is German, indeed.
+In fact, the dialects here are so strong and varied that even within Tirol not everybody necessarily understands each other all that easily.

 Pfiat-di, Pfiat-enk, Pfiat-eich = Goodbye!